Murder of José Campos Torres: Trials

 Officers Terry W. Denson and Stephen Orlando were tried on state murder charges.
 They were convicted of negligent homicide and received one year of probation and a one dollar fine.
 In 1978, Denson, Orlando and fired officer Joseph Janish were subsequently convicted of federal civil rights violations, and served nine months in prison.

-Moody Park Riot
+Moody Park riot

-On the one year anniversary of José Campos Torres' murder a riot was started at Moody Park located in Houston's Near Northside neighborhood.
+On the one year anniversary of Torres' murder, a riot was started at Moody Park located in Houston's Near Northside neighborhood.
 The riot broke out on the evening of Sunday, May 7, 1978, at approximately 7:30 pm, once a Cinco de Mayo fiesta event ended at the park.
 Between five and six thousand people attended the celebration.